 1/2 cup chopped walnuts or pecans

-Preheat oven to 325 degrees F. Grease a 2-quart casserole dish and set aside.
+Preheat the oven to 325 degrees F. Grease a 2-quart casserole dish.

-Place the potatoes in a large mixing bowl with the butter and beat on medium speed with the mixer.
+Place the potatoes in a large mixing bowl with the butter and beat on medium speed with an electric mixer.

-Add the sugar, salt, and whiskey and mix well.
+Add the sugar, salt, and whiskey and mix well, scraping down the sides of the bowl as needed.

-Spread half the sweet potato mixture in the prepared pan.
+Spread half the sweet potato mixture in the greased casserole dish.
 Sprinkle the sweet potatoes with half of the chopped nuts.
 Spread the remaining sweet potato mixture on top, then top with the remaining nuts.

 Place the casserole in the oven and bake at 325 degrees F for 35 minutes or until bubbly in the center.
 Remove from the oven and serve the drunken sweet potatoes hot.